canonical/charmed-magma/docs/how-to/deploy_charmed_magma_orchestrator.md

 !!! info

-    ElasticSearch is not part of the magma-orc8r bundle and needs to be deployed separately.
+    Elasticsearch is not part of the magma-orc8r bundle and needs to be deployed separately.
-    For details regarding ElasticSearch integration please visit [Integrate Charmed Magma Orchestrator to ElasticSearch](integrate_charmed_magma_orchestrator_to_elasticsearch.md)
+    For details regarding Elasticsearch integration please visit [Integrate Charmed Magma Orchestrator to Elasticsearch](integrate_charmed_magma_orchestrator_to_elasticsearch.md)

 Deploy Orchestrator: